deepinv/deepinv/paper/paper.md

 reduces code duplication and makes it easy for researchers, engineers and practitioners to implement new or specialised functionality while inheriting existing methods.

+# Perspectives

+DeepInverse is a dynamic and evolving project and this paper is merely a snapshot of ongoing progress.
+The community is continuously contributing more methods, such as more realistic physics operators and more advanced training techniques, to reflect the state-of-the-art in imaging with deep learning, addressing the needs and interests of researchers and practitioners alike.

 # Acknowledgements

 Julián Tachella acknowledges support by the ANR grant UNLIP (ANR-23-CE23-0013) and the CNRS PNRIA deepinverse project.